 Reaction racing will be split over two sessions of four races.
-The average 'car race time' value from all reaction races will determine the Fastest Car Award (refer C8.6).
+The average 'car race time' value from all reaction races will determine the Fastest Car Award (refer C9.6).
 The knock-out competition is the last of the scheduled races.
 Refer to ARTICLE C3.5 and further information following for details on how points are calculated and awarded.

-- C8.2.1 Teams should be familiar with the operation of the F1 in Schools Race System.
-There will normally be a section demonstration track within the venue where teams can practice race starts during free time prior to their scheduled races. - C8.2.2 Manual / driver starts One or more team members (driver/s) must be appointed for launching of the teams' car using the manual launch method.
-Each lane of the track has a dedicated starting area 1m x 1m which shall be clearly marked on the floor.
-The driver must only make contact with the floor within this dedicated area and must not touch or lean on the track. - C8.2.3 Finish line management At least one member of the team must be appointed as responsible for managing the finish line Car Deceleration System or teams own system (refer C8.11), and return of car along the track to the start. - C8.2.4 Start line car staging one team member may be appointed as being responsible for 'aligning' the car.
+- C9.2.1 Teams should be familiar with the operation of the F1 in Schools Race System.
+There will normally be a section demonstration track within the venue where teams can practice race starts during free time prior to their scheduled races. - C9.2.2 Manual / driver starts One or more team members (driver/s) must be appointed for launching of the teams' car using the manual launch method.
+Each lane of the track has a dedicated starting area $1 \text{ m} \times 1 \text{ m}$ which shall be clearly marked on the floor.
+The driver must only make contact with the floor within this dedicated area and must not touch or lean on the track. - C9.2.3 Finish line management At least one member of the team must be appointed as responsible for managing the finish line Car Deceleration System or teams own system (refer C9.11), and return of car along the track to the start. - C9.2.4 Start line car staging one team member may be appointed as being responsible for 'aligning' the car.
 This team member is only permitted to set the alignment of the car behind the start line, with respect to the start box and track under close supervision from the race track Judges.
 Team members are NOT permitted to interfere in any way with the CO2 cartridge or vertical alignment of the start box.
 This process must be completed within a time limit of 30 seconds.
 Appointment of this team member is optional.
 All four wheels must be in contact with the track surface after completion of the car staging time.
-The race Judges can assist or perform this task for the team. - C8.2.5 Teams must ensure that both cars are race ready, a car service session will be provided before the next race event (refer C9.2).
+The race Judges can assist or perform this task for the team. - C9.2.5 Teams must ensure that both cars are race ready, a car service session will be provided before the next race event (refer C10.2).
 If a teams' car is damaged beyond achievable repair then teams will forfeit any races that the car would have been used for.

-All team members must be present during their scheduled racing sessions and should assemble at the track start for briefing by the race track Judges at their scheduled time.
+All team members must be present during their scheduled race sessions and must show up at the appointed time at the start of the track for instructions given by the track judges.

-C8.4 Reaction race procedure
+C9.4 Time trial race procedure